A dancer dies twice. Once when they stop dancing

 - And the latest, a consequence of the coronavirus pandemic, developing the online dance programme.
 This meant being a pioneer and experimenting and opening up doors that were closed.

-- Financial loss due to coronavirus pandemic, problems with venues, losing good teachers due to relocation, losing beloved clients through relocation or other, dealing with any clients’ bad news such as injury, loss, unemployment, life struggles, and having to drop a class.
+- Problems with venues, losing good teachers due to relocation, losing beloved clients through relocation or other, dealing with any clients’ bad news such as injury, loss, unemployment, life struggles, and having to drop a class.

 - Having ideas, I originated to be used by others without credit.